 Advantages and disadvantages of steaming method

-Changes in egg state
+Changes in egg consistency

 3 mins on Low heat: The yolk flows out when cut.